jina-ai/docs/chapters/tutorials/tutorial_01.rst

 .. image:: res/data.png
    :width: 600

-2. Encode Data
+2. Encode data
 +++++++++++++++

 We have our data ready, what now?
 Well, we can't use our data directly from its original data type, text in this case.
-We need first to transform that data into vectors, and this way, it doesn't matter if we have image, video, text, 3D mesh or any other type.
+We need first to transform that data into vectors, and this way, it doesn't matter if we have an image, video, text, 3D mesh, or any other type.
 All of them will be transformed into vector embeddings so we can all treat them the same way.

 Let's start to create our Index Flow so we can encode our data there.